everymind/DearNeuroscience/index.md

 # What is "Dear Neuroscience"?

 "Dear Neuroscience" is an event series that explores new ways of conducting neuroscience research by **bringing together scientists, artists, teachers, clinicians, parents, and children to co-create sensory explorations of neural phenomena "in the wild"**.
-We want to ask our audience, "What's something in your daily life that makes you wonder about brains?"
+We want to ask our audience, "What's something in your daily life that makes you wonder about brains?
+What are your burning questions for neuroscience?
+What experiences have you had in the 'real world' that you hope neuroscientists are studying?"

 We believe that neuroscience research can learn a lot from projects that involve our audience at all stages of the research process: picking the questions to study, designing the study setup, running the experiment, analysing the results, and discussing our conclusions.
-Changing our tactics as a neuroscience community in this way allows us to **harness the many intimate and personal experiences with brains that every living person has while trying to navigate a complex and highly interconnected society**.
+Changing our tactics as a neuroscience community in this way allows us to **harness the many direct and personal experiences with brains that every living person has while trying to navigate a complex and highly interconnected society**.
 This intuition for how brains work "in the real world" is an enormously valuable perspective that is difficult to access in a traditional neuroscience laboratory.

 **We hope to access this "beyond the lab" perspective through the Dear Neuroscience events**.
 A fundamental goal of each event is to generate a list of testable hypotheses which can guide or expand existing research projects, or motivate new research programmes based on well-documented interest and/or robust anecdotal evidence.
 We also hope to connect potential collaborators who are looking for a **community of researchers eager to engage in broad topics of study that require expertise from a variety of disciplines**.